Title Insurance and Complete Settlement Services

 ENTITLE DIRECT is Here to Help

 At the closing, you will be presented with a significant number of closing documents that can be overwhelming and confusing.
 No need to worry.
 ENTITLE DIRECT is here to help.
 We will work with your lender to provide copies of all closing documents for your review prior to the closing.
+Please note that ENTITLE DIRECT does not provide tax or legal advise.

 Here are the most common and standardized documents that you may encounter when you close: